xerootg/cryze_v2/README.md

 you can view the android container over adb with something like scrcpy: `scrcpy -s localhost:5555` - that repo is [here](https://github.com/Genymobile/scrcpy)

 ## Support
 I am not tech support, I am sorry, but I just do not have time.
 To debug the android half, you _will_ need to use logcat/a debugger/android studio.
 The `redroid` logs are _not_ flushed to the docker log, and debugging is difficult.
+For some of the things I found myself fixing while developing this, checkout [this guide](TROUBLESHOOTING.md).

 ## Development
 I am using Android Studio for the android app, and just attaching to my remote docker-hosted `redroid` container (`adb connect [arch box ip address]:5555`). debugging/remote builds work, but container reboots will not persist your `/data` partition, so be sure to rebuild/restart with updated sources. (step 3 above)